zblox164/Scrypt/docs/Services.md

 Services are extremely easy to setup and use.
 To get started, ensure you have Scrypt installed into your studio session.
 Next, add a `ModuleScript` into `ServerScriptService/Services` (use custom path if specified).

 :::tip
-Scrypt searches through all non-script instances for servers so you can use folders to separate servers based on feature.
+Scrypt searches through all non-script instances for services so you can use folders to separate servers based on feature.
 :::

 Give it a name, preferably with a suffix of "Service" to follow the standard naming convention.
 We can start writing our code like any regular `ModuleScript`.
 Let's give it some placeholder functions: